-Meeting Time: The course will meet Wednesday 1-4 in the accounting conference room.
+Meeting Time: Assuming this fits in the schedule of the first year Stern Ph.D. students required to take this course, we will meet Wednesday 1-4 in the accounting conference room.
 We will take a short break in the middle of each session.